Cobordism maps on periodic Floer homology induced by elementary Lefschetz fibrations: Introduction and Main results

-Let us clarify the notation we will be using.
-We always use $\pi_X: X \to D$ to denote the Lefschetz fibration over a disk with only one singular point at origin and the boundary of $X$ is denoted by $Y$.
-Throughout this note, we assume that the fiber $F$ of $X$ is a closed surface with genus $g(F) \ge 2$ and the vanishing cycle is non-separated, unless otherwise stated.
-The main result of this note is as follows. \begin{thm} Fix a degree $Q \ne g(F)-1$, then for a choice of admissible $2$-form $\omega_X$ such that $\int_F \omega_X>Q$ and a generic $\Omega_X$-tame almost complex structure $J$ which is sufficiently close to $ \mathcal{J}_h(X, \omega_X)$, then the cobordism map $PFH(X, \omega_X): PFH_*(Y, \omega, Q) \to \mathbb{Z}$ is well defined.
-Moreover, \begin{itemize} \item If $Q > g(F)-1$, then in chain level
+\paragraph{Results} The main result of this paper is to construct the cobordism maps induced by the elementary Lefschetz fibrations by using holomorphic curves.
+Moreover, we compute them for some cases. \emph{We assume that the fiber $F$ of $X$ is a closed surface with genus $g(F) \ge 2$ and the vanishing cycle is non--separating; unless otherwise stated.} \begin{thm} Let $(X, \pi_X, \omega_X)$ be an elementary Lefschetz fibration.
+Fix an integer $Q $.
+Assume that $\int_F \omega_X \ge Q+1$ and $Q \ne g(F)-1$. \begin{enumerate} [label=\textbf{\Alph*.}] \item Then for a generic $\Omega_X$--tame almost complex structure $J$ which is sufficiently close to $ \mathcal{J}_h(X, \omega_X)$ (see Definition \ref{def2}), we have a well--defined homomorphism